 - 4 handouts

 Preparing to Teach

 Before teaching this GCSE supplement, please review the following information to help guide your preparation process.

-- There are two models and both concern Mr Birling.
-One is suitable for intermediate-level students and the other is for advanced-level students.
-Plan to select the appropriate model for your students.
-You may choose to use both intermediate and advanced models in the same class so that your students can access the content at a level appropriate for them.
-If you do so, you would need to decide how students read the model.
-You could group students according to level and have them read the models aloud or ask students to read the models independently.
+There are two examples of persuasive letters contained within the Persuasive Letter Examples handout.
+Please select the appropriate handout for your students so they can access the content at a level appropriate for them.
+Or you may choose to use both intermediate and advanced models in the same class so that your students can examine the ‘writing moves’ that each author makes when crafting their letters.
+Alternatively, you could group students according to level and have them read the models aloud or ask students to read the models independently.

 We recommend that teachers use Marking Criteria Codes when reviewing students’ written work to help them develop the structure and content of their writing, and their written English.
 These marking criteria codes enable teachers to nurture their students as effective writers by giving them in-depth feedback, which requires proactive student engagement.

 Discuss Social Duty